lp-wan/archi/lpwan-architecture.md

 ## Layering with SCHC Instances

-The rule database contains at least one set of rules that are specific per Device.
+The rule database contains at least one set of rules per Device.
 There is thus a SCHC instance per pair of endpoints.
 {{rfc8724}} states that a SCHC instance needs the rules to process C/D and F/R before the session starts, and that rules cannot be modified during